paradigmxyz/reth/book/run/optimism.md

 1. An archival L1 node, synced to the settlement layer of the OP Stack chain you want to sync (e.g. `reth`, `geth`, `besu`, `nethermind`, etc.)
 1. A rollup node (e.g. `op-node`, `magi`, `hildr`, etc.)
 1. An instance of `op-reth`.

+For this example, we'll start a `Base Mainnet` node.

 ### Installing `op-reth`